Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

-Our dynamic rupture model spontaneously produces episodic pulse- and crack-like slip reactivation originating near the hypocenter (Extended Fig.~\ref{FigE2:All_slip_rate_5s} and Supplementary Video~S1).
-Its complex rupture dynamics include multiple spiraling \cite{Cochard2024Propagation}, back-propagating \cite{Gabriel2012Transition, sun2025back}, and colliding rupture fronts driven by rapid coseismic frictional weakening and restrengthening.
+Our preferred dynamic rupture model spontaneously produces episodic pulse- and crack-like slip reactivation originating near the hypocenter (Fig.~\ref{Fig3:reactivation}, Supplementary Fig.~\ref{FigE2:All_slip_rate_5s}, and Supplementary Video~S1).
+Crack-like rupture involves prolonged local slip durations (rise time) comparable to the total event duration.
+In contrast, self-healing pulse-like rupture is characterized by short rise times and a "healing" front following rupture front driven by rapid coseismic fault strength recovery \cite{Heaton1990Evidence, Perrin1995Selfhealing, Nielsen2003SelfHealing}.
+Our preferred model has complex rupture dynamics, including multiple spiraling \cite{Cochard2024Propagation}, back-propagating \cite{Gabriel2012Transition, sun2025back}, and colliding rupture fronts driven by rapid coseismic frictional weakening and restrengthening.
 Figure~\ref{Fig3:reactivation}a shows the complexity of slip rate evolution through multiple rupture reactivation episodes.
-The rupture initiates as a primary slip pulse, followed by a secondary slip pulse nucleating at its healing front.
+The rupture initiates as a primary slip pulse with short local slip duration, followed by a secondary slip pulse nucleating at its healing front.
 Interaction between updip and downdip propagating rupture and healing fronts leads to a successive second, third, and (unsustained) fourth episodes of slip reactivation in the hypocentral region.
-When the updip propagating rupture fronts reach the seafloor, strong dynamic interactions with the free surface generate trench-reflected, back-propagating phases, which coalesce with secondary arriving rupture fronts to form sustained updip crack-like rupture.
-In the later stage, rupture simplifies into a bilateral slip pulse propagating along-strike, saturating the seismogenic zone width before spontaneously arresting.
+When the updip propagating rupture fronts reach the seafloor, strong dynamic interactions with the free surface generate trench-reflected, back-propagating phases, which coalesce with secondary arriving rupture fronts to form a sustained updip crack-like rupture with prolonged slip duration.
+In the later stage, rupture simplifies into a bilateral slip pulse propagating along-strike, saturating the seismogenic zone width before spontaneously arresting (Supplementary Fig.~\ref{FigE2:All_slip_rate_5s}; Video~S1).

 Our model explains the observed contrast between the slow downdip rupture propagation speed \cite{Meng2011Window} and the faster updip speed \cite{Lee2011Evidence, Yagi2011Rupture, Melgar2015Kinematic}.
-Figure~\ref{Fig3:reactivation}b shows how episodic pulse-like rupture reactivation successively extends the rupture duration downdip, producing a slower apparent rupture speed ($\approx$1.5~km/s).
-In contrast, the updip rupture front propagates steadily as a primary crack-like rupture front at $\approx$2.5 km/s.
+Figure~\ref{Fig3:reactivation}b shows how episodic pulse-like rupture reactivation successively extends the rupture duration downdip, producing a slower apparent rupture speed ($\sim$1.5~km/s) despite each reactivated front propagating at a regular rupture speed ($\sim$2.5~km/s).
+In contrast, the updip rupture front propagates steadily as a primary crack-like rupture front at $\sim$2.5 km/s.